 Trusts are viewed by many as one of the most innovative legal instruments ever devised.
 They historically expanded property rights and circumvented onerous prohibitions and confiscations by the state.

 However we must first step back to the Romans.
-Then later we follow up with the United States.
+England later evolved ‘trusts’ in the courts.
+Then we follow up with the United States.
 It’s fascinating to learn about the practical problems from ancient generations and how trusts still benefit all of us today.

 Rome – Fideicommissa